loamcodes/loamcodes.github.io/src/pages/high-level.md

 ### 2. CLI

 Command line interface built by the team that maintains the [Soroban CLI](https://github.com/stellar/soroban-cli).
-Create, build, deploy, and manage both contracts and frontend projects with ease.
+Create, build, deploy, and manage both contracts and frontend projects.
 Get started with `cargo install loam-cli`.

-### 3. Smart Contracts
+### 3. Deployments

-A package manager for publishing versioned Wasm binaries; a contract registry which lets you deploy contracts and claim a named associated with its contract id; and a contract expiration tracker that keeps your data live.
+A package manager for publishing versioned Wasm binaries, a contract registry to give your contracts names, and an expiration tracker to keep your data live.

 ### 4. Frontend